raganwald/raganwald.github.com/_posts/2017-07-22-closing-iterables-is-a-leaky-abstraction.md

 ### more about closing iterators explicitly

 The `zipWith` function takes two or more iterables, and "zips" them together with a function.
-There's no easy way to write this as a generator, because there's no easy way to arrange for JavaScript's built-in constructs to close all of the iterators we extract from its parameters.
+If we write this as a generator, there is no easy way to rely on JavaScript's built-in constructs to close all of the iterators we extract from its parameters.

-Here's an example that won't work properly for iterators that need to dispose of a resource:

 ```javascript
 function * zipWith (zipper, ...iterables) {